 We are developing physics-based models of different automotive components and subsystems, including tires, suspensions, engines, catalytic converters, batteries, drivebelts, and torque converters.
-Model reduction approaches are used to create “control-oriented” models for model-predictive controllers.
-For hybrid electric and fuel-cell powertrain systems, we are using machine learning algorithms to develop neural network models from experimental CAN measurements during vehicle testing on our outdoor track or $10M Green and Intelligent Automotive (GAIA) Research Facility.
+Model reduction is used to create “control-oriented” models for model-predictive controllers.
+For hybrid electric and fuel-cell powertrain systems, we are using machine learning algorithms to develop neural networks from experimental CAN measurements during vehicle testing on our outdoor track or $10M Green and Intelligent Automotive (GAIA) Research Facility.

 • Vehicle Dynamics Modelling

 • Batra M, McPhee J, and Azad NL.
 (2018).
 Anti-Jerk Dynamic Modeling and Parameter Identification of an Electric Vehicle Based on Road Tests.
 ASME Journal of Computational and Nonlinear Dynamics.
 DOI: 10.1115/1.4040870.

 • Batra M, Maitland A, McPhee J, and Azad NL.
 (2018).
 Non-Linear Model Predictive Anti-Jerk Cruise Control for Electric Vehicles with Slip-Based Constraints.
 American Control Conference (ACC).
 DOI: 10.23919/ACC.2018.8431389.

 • Hassanpour S and McPhee J. (2017).
 A Control-Oriented Modular One-Dimensional Model for Wall-Flow Diesel Particulate Filters.
 International Journal of Engine Research.
 DOI: 10.1177/1468087417702018.